Sarasota Opera: Sarasota Opera House

 Recognizing the need for a larger theater with an orchestra pit, the guild purchased the then-closed A. B. Edwards Theatre, which had been renamed as the Florida Theatre in December 1936.
 The theater had been built in 1926 by an important early resident of Sarasota, Arthur Britton Edwards, as a versatile performance venue that could be adapted for vaudeville or as a movie house.
 The guild members renovated the building beginning in 1982.
 The next year the A. B. Edwards Theatre was listed on the National Register of Historic Places, and was reopened as the Sarasota Theatre of the Arts in 1984.
 The name was changed to the Sarasota Opera House a few years later.
 From 2007 until the opening of the new season on 1 March 2008, the opera house was extensively remodeled and updated throughout its interior and exterior.
-The $20 million renovations included a gutting of the auditorium, resulting in a newly configured seating plan, expansion of the public areas and Opera Club on the second level, the opening up of the atrium to reveal a newly installed skylight system which had existed in the 1926 building.
-Seating has been expanded to 1,119.
+The $20 million renovations included a gutting of the auditorium, resulting in a newly configured seating plan, expansion of the public areas and Opera Club on the second level, and the opening up of the atrium to reveal a newly installed skylight system, which had existed in the 1926 building.
+The orchestra pit was also enlarged and expanded to accommodate the larger orchestras needed to perform the later works of Verdi (Otello, Don Carlos, Aida), as well as Puccini's Turandot.
+Seating in the hall has been expanded to 1,119.